Manhattan DA’s criminal case against the Trump Organization and Allen Weisselberg can proceed, NYC judge rules

 - Letitia JamesAmerican lawyer and politician

-A judge on Friday denied the Trump Organization’s motion to dismiss the Manhattan district attorney’s criminal tax fraud case against Donald Trump’s family real estate business and its long-serving CFO Allen Weisselberg.
+NEW YORK — A judge on Friday denied the Trump Organization’s motion to dismiss the Manhattan district attorney’s criminal tax fraud case against Donald Trump’s family real estate business and its long-serving chief financial officer, Allen Weisselberg.

-Among a flurry of motions shot down by Manhattan Supreme Court Justice Juan Merchan Motion was one arguing that Manhattan DA Alvin Bragg and New York Attorney General Letitia James had targeted Trump’s company “on the basis of political animus.”
+Among a flurry of motions shot down by Manhattan Supreme Court Justice Juan Merchan was one arguing that Manhattan DA Alvin Bragg and New York Attorney General Letitia James had targeted Trump’s company and its top executives “on the basis of political animus.”

 The ruling marks the third legal blow Trump has faced this week.
 On Monday, federal agents executed a search warrant on his private Mar-a-Lago home in Florida to recover classified documents removed from the White House.

-And on Wednesday, Trump was deposed in James’ long-running civil probe into the Trump Organization’s alleged habit of manipulating property values to obtain loans, tax breaks, and other benefits.
+And on Wednesday, James deposed Trump in her long-running civil probe into the Trump Organization’s alleged illegal habit of manipulating the value of company assets like skyscrapers and golf courses by hundreds of millions of dollars to obtain loans, tax breaks and other benefits.
+The former president pleaded the Fifth.

-Judge Merchan set a trial date of Oct.
-24 for the Trump Org trial.
+Merchan set a trial date of Oct.
+24 for the Trump Organization trial.
 Weisselberg and his lawyers had no comment arriving at or leaving the court hearing.
+He and the company have entered pleas of not guilty.

 The entire trial team investigating Trump’s family business sat on the courtroom’s front bench across the aisle from lawyers for the company and Weisselberg.